jouellnyc/AWS/README.md

-# Create AWS VPC- AWS quick setup script
+# Create AWS VPC and Deploy Apache Instances
 - Create a non-default VPC with 2 Subnets, 2 Routes, Routing Table and Internet Gateway
 - Tie them all togehther
 - Install Apache and set it to start using user-data